One of the most beautiful celebrations in Thailand is definitely Loy Krathong (also spelled Loi Krathong) in Chiang Mai.

 Plus, Loi Krathong continues over several days giving you the chance to really delve into the celebrations.

-“It is truly a magical time to visit Chiang Mai.”
+“It is a truly magical time to visit Chiang Mai”

 Temples are lit with candles, lanterns hang from the roofs of shops, trees are decorated with lamps, and the water is lined with sparkling lights.